Are you looking for the best day trips from Exmouth? Read on for my full guide to the best places to visit around the East Devon town!

 The English Riviera

 The English Riviera is also Agatha Christie county – if you’re a fan of the detective novelist, try to visit Greenway near Brixham.
-There’s also an 800 year old abbey, the famous Paignton pier, beautiful gardens in Torquay, and Kents Cavern caves.
+There’s also an 800-year-old abbey (Torre Abbey), the famous Paignton pier, beautiful gardens in Torquay, and Kents Cavern caves.

 How to get there: there are direct trains from Exmouth to Torquay, but sometimes you might need to change in Exeter.
 The train takes at least one hour and 19 minutes.
 Drive time is just under an hour.